Honda Odyssey (North America): Third generation (RL3/4; 2005)

-The EX-L trim could be upgraded with either a rear entertainment system or a rear entertainment and navigation system bundle, while the Touring trim could only be upgraded with the bundle until 2006.
-The VHS-based i-VES system was dropped.
-Four trim levels were available in the United States: LX, EX, EX-L, and Touring, the top-of-the-line package in the Odyssey lineup that incorporated features such as special "Touring" badging on the right side of the back door, run-flat tires, power tailgate, power adjustable pedals, memory seats, and chrome tailgate and sliding door interior handle trim.

-The 2006 model year moved the "Odyssey" logo from the right side of the back door to the left side, added a leather steering wheel and shift knob to the EX-L which was previously available only on the Touring, and made the rear entertainment system a standard feature on the Touring.
+For the 2006 model year, the "Odyssey" logo was moved from the right side of the back door to the left side, tether anchors was added to the 3rd row outboard seats.
+Leather trimmed steering wheel and shift knob was added to all EX-L models, which was previously available only on the Touring.
+The DVD Entertainment System and XM Satellite Radio was added as standard feature on Touring model, previously available only in combination with a Navigation System.

-Starting with the 2007 model year, a revised, more robust 5-speed transmission from the Honda Ridgeline was introduced to the Odyssey in an effort to further improve transmission reliability.
+For 2007 models, the H5 transmission was redesigned on all models with a stronger case, different gear ratios and four shafts versus three in the earlier H5 transmissions.
+The four shaft H5 transmissions are much more robust and do not exhibit the same failure rate as the three shaft H5.
+In addition, a mass air flow sensor (MAF) was added to the engine air intake system.
+Tilt and telescoping steering wheel, a center pocket coin holder and a Tire Pressure Monitoring System (TPMS) was added on all trim levels.

 Problem areas included body integrity, which includes paint wear and rusting, body hardware bumpers being loose, audio system, brakes and suspension according to the Consumer Reports issue of April 2006.
 According to the online edition of Consumer Reports in June 2016, transmission problems were better than average for 2006 models.
 Crash test ratings have been five star in every test but the 2005 had a safety concern.
 "During the side impact test, the driver door became unlatched and opened.
 A door opening during a side impact crash increases the likelihood of occupant ejection."

 The Odyssey won a spot on Car and Driver's 5 Best Trucks for the past three years, as well as a host of other awards.
 It was the top-ranked minivan in the US News charts.
 The 2007–09 Odyssey was the best-selling minivan in the United States.